A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 shared configuration

-Shared configurations can be used by those in a workspace to create duplicate cloud environments, usually for the purposes of reproducibility.
-When creating a new environment, you have the option to share the configuration used with the workspace, or create from existing configurations that were shared.
+Shared configurations can be used by those in a workspace to create duplicate cloud apps, usually for the purposes of reproducibility.
+When creating a new app, you have the option to share the configuration used with the workspace, or create from existing configurations that were shared.

 T